The Outlast Trials: Marketing

 On December 4, 2019, Red Barrels released a teaser image of the game.
 On June 13, 2020, a teaser trailer was released, announcing a release for 2021.
 However, it was announced in August 2021 that the game has been delayed to 2022 due to the COVID-19 pandemic.
 To help pass the time, Red Barrels released a series of "Behind The Scenes" videos on their official YouTube channel.
 A closed beta for the game was available from October 28 to November 1, 2022.

 While the game was only confirmed for Microsoft Windows, the game would also be released for undisclosed PlayStation platforms "in the future".
 On March 10, 2023, it was announced that the game would be released in early access on May 18.
 On December 8, it was announced that the game would leave early access on March 5, 2024, and also launch on PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5.
-In September 15, 2023, Red Barrels released The Murkoff Collection, a comic series that ties in with the story of the main game.
+On September 15, 2023, Red Barrels released The Murkoff Collection, a comic series that ties in with the story of the main game.

 Reception

 The Outlast Trials received "generally favorable" reviews from critics.
-The PC port received “Mixed or Average” reviews, according to review aggregator website Metacritic.
+The PC port received “Mixed or Average” reviews, according to the review aggregator website Metacritic.
+The review aggregator OpenCritic assessed that the game received fair approval, being recommended by 62% of critics.